-Students taking the course for 4 Units will produce and publish an EP online using Soundcloud, Bandcamp, YouTube, or other.
-In addition to producing audio, students will create album artwork or a video, and write a short statement (100-150 words) about their overall process and/or concept.
+Students taking the course for 4 units will produce and publish an EP online.
+In addition to producing audio, students will create album artwork and write a short statement (100-150 words) about their overall process and/or concept.
 All students are expected attend a final review meeting during Week 10.

 - Be specific – Vague feedback is rarely useful.

 - Be vocal about what works – Compliments are as useful as critiques.

 - Be Generous – Try to imagine what the person is attempting and help them find a way to get there.

 - Be a good proofreader – Practicing the art of listening for “sonic typos” in other people’s work will help you be a better listener in your own work.

 Creative projects are designed to engage students in a series of electronic sound composition exercises that parallel literary and media-based course materials.
 For each creative assignment students are encouraged to explore their own creative voice through music composition and sound design while practicing and developing technical skills through practical application.
 Students are encouraged to integrate their own life experiences, imaginations and musical preferences into the work they create.

 - Project 01: Exquisite Corpse Audio Experiment

 A three part audio exercise based on the Surrealist parlor game, exquisite corpse.
 Students will exchange and build upon audio from other classmates to compose a series of short, collaborative audio works based on chance operations.

 - Project 02: Sonic Terrain